navinlabcode/HumanBreastCellAtlas.github.io/index.md

 [Link to another page](./another_page.md).

-For some changes such as a custom `favicon`, you can add custom files in your local `_includes` folder.
-The files [provided with the theme](https://github.com/pages-themes/minimal/tree/master/_includes) provide a starting point and are included by the [original layout template](https://github.com/pages-themes/minimal/blob/master/_layouts/default.html).

-Notes: This was deployed from gh-pages branch at May 26, 2022 9:42 AM.
+Notes: This was deployed from gh-pages branch at May 26, 2022 9:50 AM.